turingschool/backend-curriculum-site/module2/projects/relational_rails.md

 A couple of things to keep in mind as you're designing your schema:

 * Foreign Keys do not count as an integer column
 * You should not create columns that duplicate data.
-For example, in Pets/Shelters, a Shelter should not store a "pet_count" column since the count of Pets can also be found by counting the number of associated pets
+For example, in Pets/Shelters, a Shelter should not store a "pet_count" column since the count of Pets can also be found by counting the number of associated pets.

 **Schema Design will be reviewed at our first check-in**